Ido-Barnea/Fez/README.md

 The epic programming language called "Fez"

 # How to run the terminal? :computer:
+> Windows:

+Double-click on Fez.bat to open the terminal.
+> Linux / Mac:

-Simply double-click on Launcher.bat to open the terminal.
+Double-click on Fez.sh to open the terminal.

 # Fwog
 ```